 the convenience of the health care professionals who may find them of use in discussions

 with patients or colleagues.
-Opinions expressed in ACC Quality First SmartBrief are those
+Opinions expressed in CV Quality SmartBrief are those

 of the identified authors and do not necessarily reflect the opinions or policies of the

 American College of Cardiology.
 On occasion, media articles may include or imply incorrect

 information about the ACC and its policies, positions, or relationships.
 For clarification

 on ACC positions and policies, we refer you to

 External Resources are not a part of the ACC.org website.
 ACC is not